-Hole 2 is a gorgeous brute of a par 4 which requires a strong tee shot and then a decent carry over a deep valley to an elevated green- one of the few uphill shots early in the round.
+Hole 2, a gorgeous brute of a par 4 which requires a strong tee shot and then a decent carry over a deep valley to an elevated green- one of the few uphill shots early in the round.
 It is a good hole

-Hole 3 stands out as a par 3 with a horseshoe green and bunker front middle
+Hole 3, a standout par 3 with a horseshoe green and bunker front middle

-It is a picturesque hole, but also a compelling hole to play- don’t even think about hitting the wrong part of the green and leaving yourself with that putt with the bunker in your line...
-Perhaps a wedge over the bunker from the green?
+It is a picturesque hole, but also a compelling hole to play- don’t even think about hitting the wrong part of the green and leaving yourself with a putt with the bunker in your line...
+Perhaps a wedge over the bunker from the green is the shot?

 Hole 7, 8, & 9 are solid holes but a little quieter than the rest of the round- and not quite of the standard set by the first 6.